Why is charity important to us?

 Every year, we participate and donate to a number of charitable organisations in Australia.
 We also encourage our team to let us know about any causes they’re passionate about.

-Our Siriusly Charitable Tribe, which is run by Annabel, and Donna, sent around a survey to our consultants to see what charitable causes they were most passionate about.
+Our Siriusly Charitable Team sent around a survey to our consultants to see what charitable causes they were most passionate about.
 This year, Sirius People will primarily participate and donate to charities with a focus on mental health, homelessness and vulnerable children, the environment, domestic violence and cancer.

 Here are some of the causes we've supported recently: